-- 49. Physical access and storage.
-Requirements for the physical access and storage of Official Information and assets are provided in DSPF Principle 72 Physical Security. - 50.
-Registration.
-Requirements for the registration of Official Information held by Defence are provided in Annex E of this DSPF Control. - 51.
-Filing.
-Requirements for the filing of Official Information are provided in Annex F of this DSPF part, the Archives Act 1983, and the Records Management Policy Manual (RECMAN). - 52.
-Loss.
-Any loss of classified information is a security incident.
-The requirements for reporting and investigating security incidents are provided in DSPF Principle 77 Security Incidents and Investigations.
+47. Physical access and storage.
+Requirements for the physical access and storage of Official Information and assets are provided in DSPF Principle 72 - Physical Security.

+48. Registration.
+Requirements for the registration of Official Information held by Defence are provided in Annex C of this DSPF Control.

+49. Filing.
+Requirements for the filing of Official Information are provided in Annex F of this DSPF part, the Archives Act 1983, and the Defence Records Management Policy.

+50. Loss.
+Any loss of Official Information is a security incident.
+The requirements for reporting and investigating security incidents are provided in DSPF Principle 77 - Security Incidents and Investigations.